Mr-McSizzle/studio/README.md

-# ForgeSim: AI-Powered Business Simulation Platform
+# Inceptico: AI-Powered Business Simulation Platform

-ForgeSim is an innovative platform designed to simulate business operations, empowering startups and established businesses to test, refine, and perfect their strategies in a risk-free, dynamic environment.
-By harnessing the power of AI, ForgeSim provides a "digital twin" for businesses, offering a unique blend of predictive analytics, risk assessment, scenario simulation, and personalized guidance from AI expert agents.
+Inceptico is an innovative platform designed to simulate business operations, empowering startups and established businesses to test, refine, and perfect their strategies in a risk-free, dynamic environment.
+By harnessing the power of AI, Inceptico provides a "digital twin" for businesses, offering a unique blend of predictive analytics, risk assessment, scenario simulation, and personalized guidance from AI expert agents.

-## How ForgeSim Works
+## How Inceptico Works

 1.  **Pre-Launch & Scenario Simulation**: Users input their business plan, including target market, financial projections, operational details, and strategic goals.
-ForgeSim's AI processes this information to create a dynamic digital twin of the business.
+Inceptico's AI processes this information to create a dynamic digital twin of the business.
 2.  **AI Expert Agents**: A suite of AI agents, each with distinct personalities and specialized expertise (e.g., AI Accountant, AI Marketing Guru, AI Social Media Strategist, AI Operations Manager, AI Expansion Expert), interact with the simulation.
 They analyze data, provide recommendations, and react to decisions made within the simulation.
 3.  **Hive Mind Guidance**: A central AI assistant, acting as the "Queen Hive Mind," communicates with the startup founders.
 This assistant synthesizes insights from all specialized AI agents, offering tailored advice, strategic guidance, and highlighting critical areas for attention.
 4.  **Risk Assessment and Mitigation**: By running various "what-if" scenarios (e.g., market downturns, competitor actions, supply chain disruptions), startups can identify potential risks.
 The AI agents and Hive Mind Assistant help develop strategies to mitigate these risks.
 5.  **Performance Visualization & Dashboards**: Dynamic dashboards visually track key performance indicators (KPIs), simulation outcomes, financial health, market penetration, and other critical business metrics.
 6.  **Strategic Recommendations**: The platform aggregates simulation data and AI agent insights to provide actionable strategic recommendations, helping users make informed decisions to optimize for growth, profitability, and resilience.
 7.  **Gamification & Progress Tracking**: Gamified elements, including missions, rewards, and a "Startup Score," motivate users and provide a clear path for progressing through simulation challenges and learning objectives.
-8.  **Post-Launch & Continuous Support**: ForgeSim continues to support businesses by allowing them to model future scenarios, predict outcomes of strategic pivots, and receive ongoing actionable insights based on evolving simulated market conditions.
+8.  **Post-Launch & Continuous Support**: Inceptico continues to support businesses by allowing them to model future scenarios, predict outcomes of strategic pivots, and receive ongoing actionable insights based on evolving simulated market conditions.

 ## Key Features